What Are Gold ETFs?

 How do gold ETFs compare to other gold investments?

-Gold ETFs offer direct exposure to the spot price of gold, but they’re not the only way to invest in gold.
+Gold ETFs are one way to gain direct exposure to the spot price of gold, but they’re not the only way to invest in gold.
 Here’s how gold ETFs compare to other types of gold investments.

 Gold ETFs vs. gold stocks

 While gold ETFs are valued based on the market supply and demand of gold, gold stocks are valued based on companies' profits and other financial metrics.
-And while gold ETFs don’t pay out dividends, some of the larger gold miner companies do pay them.
+And while gold ETFs don’t pay out dividends, some large-scale mining stocks pay regular dividends.

 Gold ETFs vs. physical gold

-Gold ETFs typically have expense ratios that cover the fund's costs as well as gold storage and insurance costs.
-Buying and selling physical gold typically involves markup, shipping, and storage fees.
-Additionally, gold ETFs may have slightly lower overall fees, depending on the size of your investment and the expense ratio.
+Gold ETF fees cover fund management, gold storage and insurance costs.
+Buying and selling physical gold typically involves markup, shipping and storage fees.
+Gold ETFs may have slightly lower overall fees, depending on your investment size and the expense ratio.

 Gold ETFs vs. gold futures